-Surface water resources, which include lakes, ponds, rivers, streams, and wetlands, provide many important benefits.
-For example, surface waters support economic activities such as agriculture, manufacturing and processing; residential activities such as drinking and cleaning, and recreational activities such as swimming and boating.
+Surface water resources, which include lakes, ponds, rivers, streams, and wetlands provide many important benefits.
+Surface waters support economic activities such as agriculture, manufacturing and processing; residential activities such as drinking and cleaning, and recreational activities such as swimming and boating.
 They also serve as habitat for wildlife and as an important component of the hydrologic cycle.